rinnocenti/innocenti-looting/README.md

 ## Installation
 You can install this module by using the following manifest URL : https://raw.githubusercontent.com/rinnocenti/innocenti-looting/main/module.json

-#### Maximum distance to interact (in grids)
-the maximum distance for players to interact with the token in number of grids (default 1 unit).

 ## Dependencies
 This module was created to work in a world with other support modules so you don't have to increase your workload.